 - CareerBoutique: 4

 - Just Eat UK: 2

 - PediaSure US: 2

 Well done to all those with 5 and 6.
 There's some room for improvement but they gave great customer service.

 For the others, do you really need a reminder about the possible penalty under GDPR?
 Whichever is highest out of 20 million Euros or 4% of annual global turnover.

 In fairness, this was a tricky request because it was about data collected via a third party (Facebook), no indication was given about what contact info was being held or how it had been collected it.
 Many of the advertisers were as confused as I was about how they ended up on my list.
 The only thing that I had to go on was the email address associated with my Facebook account.

 Facebook has met its responsibilities in allowing account holders to download their data, but the Ads section raises more questions than it answers.
 Facebook needs to be clearer in explaining how our accounts relate to advertisers.

 In checking for my personal data, many of the advertisers valiantly checked their records and some went the extra mile to suggest ways that they could have ended up on my list.
 However, responses across this small sample were really varied and several responses (or lack thereof) were totally inadequate.

-For companies like Just Eat and Airbnb, I'm particularly disappointed to find that they aren't yet ready to deal with data access requests.
+For companies like Just Eat and Airbnb, I'm particularly disappointed to find that they aren't yet ready to deal with data access requests in an acceptable manner.
 That could be a costly mistake if it's not addressed soon.